HK112767/CodSoft/README.md

 ### Description
 Description of the Projects:

-     TASK 1: MOVIE GENRE CLASSIFICATION- To Create a machine-learning model that can predict the genre of a movie based on its plot summary or other textual information.
-You can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.

      TASK 2: CREDIT CARD FRAUD DETECTION- To detect fraudulent credit card transactions.
-Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.
+Using a dataset containing information about credit card transactions, and experimenting with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.

      TASK 3: CUSTOMER CHURN PREDICTION- Develop a model to predict customer churn for a subscription-based service or business.
-Use historical customer data, including features like usage behavior and customer demographics, and try algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict churn.
+Using historical customer data, including features like usage behavior and customer demographics, and trying algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict churn.

+     TASK 4: SPAM SMS DETECTION- To build an AI model that can classify SMS messages as spam or legitimate.
+Using techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages.